Saybrook-EHI Partnership

 Saybrook Program Coordinator:

 If you have any questions or need further assistance regarding EHI’s portion of this program, the Experiential Training Retreat , please feel free to contact us.
-We look forward to talking with you more about the residential.
+We look forward to talking with you more about the residentia

 Nance Reynolds, PhD, LCSW